The Périgord in 1 week, a beautiful escape to the heart of the Dordogne

 Hautefort Castle

-Day 2: Périgord Noir The Vézère Valley of Montignac
+Day 2: Périgord Noir, The Vézère Valley from Montignac

-Between bastide architecture and magnificent panoramas of the river, you will never want to leave the Vézère Valley of Montignac.
+Between bastide architecture and magnificent panoramas of the river, you will not want to leave the Vézère Valley of Montignac.

 Lascaux Cave